As more and more readers turn to online news and information sources, publishers have become more reliant online subscription revenue and advertising.

 One of the most significant ways to make a digital offering of your publication more than just a newspaper on the internet, is by leveraging technology to make the user’s experience more personalised.

 What is personalised content?

-At its most basic, it involves giving site readers and visitors more of what they do want and less of what they don’t.
+At its most basic, personalised content involves giving site readers and visitors more of what they do want and less of what they don’t.

 This includes your own editorial content in addition to the type of advertising featured.

-The extent to which we can do this depends on the amount of information we have about our visitors.
-Sometimes, for example, we’re only aware of what they’re doing on that specific visit to our site, or other websites visited during that session.
+The extent to which we can do this depends on the amount of information you have about your site visitors.
+Sometimes, for example, you’re only aware of what they’re doing on that specific visit to your site, or other websites visited during that session.

-And then of course, we might have members or subscribers who have shared information with us when they first signed up, and / or whose behaviour we’ve been able to track for some time.
-In a completely non-creepy way.
+And then of course, you might have members or subscribers who have shared information with you when they first signed up, and / or whose behaviour you’ve been able to track for some time.
+In a completely non-creepy way of course 😉

 It’s also important to remember however that personalisation – including the development of complex databases or collection of excessive amounts of information – just for the sake of it is an inefficient use of valuable resources.